Benedict Cosgrove | writer | editor | ben-cosgrove.com

 * * *

-A Tribute to the Sublime Judy Holliday [TIME]
+A Tribute to Judy Holliday [TIME]

 Worst-Ever Movie Taglines [TIME]

-'Great Things Come in Bears' and other awful efforts.
+"Great Things Come in Bears" and other awful efforts.

 Stan Musial: A Salute to the Man [TIME]